segdeha/black-girl-hero-game-sprite/README.md

 * The hero is 69x92px.
 The baddie is 59x68px.
 * The hero has 4 states: left, down, right, up.
 The baddie has 2 states: eye open, eye closed.

-Here is a demo with the art in place in a [simple game](http://segdeha.com/bgc/mygame/).
+Here is a demo with the art in place in a [simple game](http://segdeha.com/bgc/mygame/) based on work by [Rachel Bazelais](https://twitter.com/Popular_Pixels).
 See the characters with grounding shadows by appending [?shadows](http://segdeha.com/bgc/mygame/?shadows) to the URL.

 ## Hero